keboola/website/_customer-stories/jeff-miller-from-roti-modern-mediterranean-cooking-big-data-with-love-for-mediterranean-cuisine.md

 background-image: "/uploads/JAM Headshot.JPG"

 ---
 From the outset, Roti’s goal as a company has been so much more than being another “fast casual” food chain.
 Their mission statement - to serve food that “loves you back” - has been woven into nearly all aspects of how they service their customers.
-From highly customizable entree combinations to wholesomely sourced ingredients, Roti prides itself on being ahead of the curb.
-One of the less common ways they stay ahead of that curb is by being a data-oriented company behind the scenes.
+From highly customizable entree combinations to wholesomely sourced ingredients, Roti prides itself on being ahead of the curve.
+One of the less common ways they stay ahead of that curve is by being a data-oriented company behind the scenes.
 By following their data to drive their decision-making, Roti has been able to thrive in the fast-growing and often changing hospitality industry.

 [![](/uploads/rollover-food2.jpg)](https://roti.com/)